A bill that could lead to a TikTok ban is gaining momentum in Congress. Here's what to know.

 What happens next?

 The House Energy and Commerce Committee quickly and unanimously advanced the bill on Thursday afternoon.
-It's unclear if it has enough support right now to pass the full House.
+It's unclear if it has enough support right now to pass the full House, but Speaker Mike Johnson, a Louisiana Republican, said it has his backing.

 If it does, it would then head to the Senate.
 A bipartisan bill known as the RESTRICT Act that would have given the Biden administration power to ban the app stalled last year in the upper chamber.